 Gordon Dunn, People Director, Pets at Home Vet Group

-Addiction can impact the workplace in many ways and we are often contacted at the point where the consequences of a colleague’s behaviour are not only affecting the person suffering but also impacting on their colleagues.
+Addiction can impact the workplace in many ways.
+We at Delamere are often contacted at the point where the consequences of a colleague’s behaviour are not only affecting the person suffering but also impacting on their colleagues.

-An addiction often means work performance of an employee is likely to deteriorate because of poor decision-making and impaired reaction times.
+A work colleague suffering from drug or alcohol problem often means poor work performance because of poor decision-making and impaired reaction times whilst under the influence.
 Their behaviour may also be detrimental to other employees, which can and do, create company-wide problems.

 We created a video from Professor Sir Cary Cooper about workplace addiction: